 DIY Garage Sale

-It’s time to de-stash those unloved or ‘what was I thinking’ fabrics and other sewing items for the Quilters Garage Sale at the 2017 Quilt Show.
+It’s not to early to begin the de-stash of those unloved or what was I thinking fabrics and other sewing items for the Quilters Garage Sale at the 2018 Quilt Show.
 This is a great fundraiser, so let’s keep it going.
 Good News!
 Because we have a larger space this year, we will be accepting all quilting and sewing related items.

 Follow these guidelines and support the Garage Sale!